| | ForewordThis pamphlet is designed to help

 may wish to consider purchasing an owner's title policy for your

+personal protection.
 Your closing statement will show

 the amounts you owe for the downpayment, if any, and for other